ColterD/BitcoinMonitoring/README.md

 **How do I make my dashboard look like yours?**

 I've included the json of my dashboard (Bitcoin.json), you can import it and modify as you like.

+**If this helps you and you feel generous, feel free to donate to 1GNHLUyBgU3aCkj2pbDvXqdL7gFn5akJCN**